alinke5/LDP_eventLog_consolidator/README.md

 Unify **LAkeflow Declarative Pipelines (LDP)** event logs from multiple pipelines into a single analytics-ready layer for monitoring, troubleshooting, and performance insights.

+For reference, Lakeflow Declarative Pipelines was formerly known as Delta Live Tables (DLT).
+You will see LDP and DLT interchangeably throughout the codebase as "DLT" is still used in the Databricks Event Log table names.

 Author: Alex Linke | Sr. Solutions Architect @ Databricks
 ---